 Lag Time 1 round

 Volatility Moderate

 Ingredient Cost 175 gc

 Ingredient Locale Tropical Swamp

 Ingredient Difficulty Challenging (-10%)

 Creation Difficulty Routine (+10%)

 Creation Time 1 month

+Potion of Teeth

 Effect: This potion, when applied to a broken or rotting tooth, causes it to grow.
 However, a spilt drop can cause a tooth to grow in strange and often unexpected locations.